Henderson's Relish building

 Helen Lally is the Project Manager for the Henderson's project:

-More details will be published here shortly.
+More details will be published on this page when confirmed.

-17 local firms threw their hats in the ring when the call for entries first went out and the strongest four contenders were invited to submit their ideas for transforming this Sheffield landmark at the heart of the University’s city campus.
+Seventeen local firms threw their hats in the ring when the call for entries first went out and the strongest four contenders were invited to submit their ideas for transforming this Sheffield landmark at the heart of the University’s city campus.

 Hadfield Cawkwell Davidson’s experience in this type of development, along with their creative approach to the project, won the day and they have now been appointed to work alongside the University team and Henderson’s to prepare the designs for a planning application later this year.

 Keith Lilley, Director of Estates and Facilities Management at the University said: “We were really delighted with the high quality approach from all our finalists but the concept that Hadfield Cawkwell Davidson developed just really hit the spot with a great design to incorporate the original house into a stunning modern setting.